String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

-WZW models contain conserved currents associated to both the left- and right-action of the group \cite{DiFrancesco:1997nk}.
+We now use the above framework to build a sigma model on complexified $AdS_3$.
+String theory embedding into the group manifold of $AdS_3$ is described by a WZW model \cite{DiFrancesco:1997nk} with conserved currents for both left and right group actions.
 In particular, for a group element $g(z,\bar{z}) \in G$, the equations of motion specify that on-shell $g(z,\bar{z}) = g_L(z)g_R(\bar{z})$.
 The conserved currents are then given by $J_L(z) = \p g g^{-1} = \p g_L g_L^{-1}$ and $J_R(\bar{z}) = g^{-1}\bar{\p}g = g_R^{-1}\bar{\p}g_R$.
 The incidence relations demonstrated that the twistor variables naturally transform under either the left- or right-action of the group.
 As such, we can define a free field realisation of these currents,